 We take into account the tax effect of our compensation.
-Section 162(m) of the Internal Revenue Code currently limits the deductibility for federal income tax purposes of compensation in excess of \$1.0 million paid to each of any publicly held corporation's chief executive officer and four other most highly compensated executive officers.
+Section 162(m) of the Internal Revenue Code currently limits the deductibility for federal income tax purposes of compensation in excess of \$1.0 million paid to each of any publicly held corporation's chief executive officer and three other most highly compensated executive officers (excluding the chief financial officer).
 We may deduct certain types of compensation paid to any of these individuals only to the extent that such compensation during any fiscal year does not exceed \$1.0 million.
 Qualifying performance-based compensation is not subject to the deduction limits if certain requirements are met.
-We currently intend to structure the performance-based portion of the compensation of our executive officers in a manner that complies with Section 162(m).